ChessTogether/ChessTogether.github.io/_posts/2024-02-21-chess-together-tax-exempt.md

 *We are thrilled to share the fantastic news that Chess Together, our beloved non-profit organization, has been granted official 501(c)(3) tax-exempt status by the IRS! 🌟🎉*

-## About Us:

-* **Mission:** At Chess Together, our mission is to make chess accessible to all, especially children and special needs children.
-We believe in the power of chess to enhance critical thinking, concentration, and sportsmanship.

-* **Founder:** Sanjay Rajjan, a passionate chess enthusiast, envisioned Chess Together as a platform for young minds to explore the fascinating world of chess.

-## Our Initiatives:

-* **Chess Education:** We offer comprehensive chess lessons, workshops, and coaching for kids of all ages and skill levels.

-* **Tournaments:**  Get ready to compete!
-Chess Together will organize exciting chess tournaments where players can showcase their strategic prowess.

-* **Community Building:** Join our chess family!
-Connect with fellow enthusiasts, share insights, and celebrate victories together.